 *Although credits from regionally accredited institutions like CalSouthern are readily accepted by other universities, acceptance is at the discretion of the receiving institution.

 ACT 87515 Financial Statement Analysis

-This course shows how accounting information can be used properly.
-It introduces a basic understanding of generally accepted accounting principles with a traditional assumption of the accounting model.
-Topics include how accounting information is used for analysis and decision-making by comparing ratios, short and long-term debt paying ability, demand analysis and forecasting, capital budgeting and profitability.Learning Outcomes:
+This course illustrates how accounting information can be used effectively and strategically.
+It provides a foundational understanding of generally accepted accounting principles with a traditional accounting model.
+Topics include using accounting information for analysis and decision-making by comparing ratios, short and long-term debt-paying ability, demand analysis and forecasting, capital budgeting, and profitability.Learning Outcomes: